-A Crash Course in Persuasive Writing for Your Talent Acquisition Team
+A Crash Course in Persuasive Writing for Your Recruiting Team

-So much of recruitment happens in writing.
+So much of talent acquisition happens in writing.
 But who’s teaching your talent team to write?
 These basic persuasive writing techniques will get them started.

 Photo: Adobe Stock

 How much of your talent acquisition happens in writing?
 A lot, right?
 Job descriptions, job postings, career pages, calendar invites, LinkedIn updates, Facebook posts, Tweets, Instagram captions, InMails, reach-out emails, scheduling emails, keeping-them-warm emails, offer emails, and negotiation emails.
 That isn’t a conclusive list, either.